Rating Road Safety Through Machine Learning to Prevent Road Accidents

 The International Road Assessment Programme (iRAP) is a registered charity established to help tackle the devastating social and economic cost of road crashes.
 The charity’s vision is for a world free of high-risk roads.
-In this project, 50 technology changemakers are building AI based solutions to map the crash risk on roads.
-Together we can save thousands of lives every year.
+In this project, more than 30 technology changemakers have built AI based solutions to increase road safety by mapping the crash risk on roads.

 Road crashes are the biggest killer of young people worldwide aged 5 to 29 years.
 The tragedy of death and injury impacts every community on earth.
-Based on current trends 500 million people will suffer life-changing brain, spinal, limb, and internal injuries or be killed in road crashes between now and 2030.
+Based on current trends 500 million people will suffer life-changing brain, spinal, limb, and internal injuries between now and 2030.
 The economic cost will be more than US$25 trillion.
 Almost half of those killed will be vulnerable road users – motorcyclists, bicyclists, and pedestrians.
 Low-income and middle-income countries, where nine out of ten of the world’s road deaths occur, will suffer the most impact from this global road safety crisis.

 iRAP is a registered charity established to help tackle the devastating social and economic cost of road crashes.
 The charity’s vision is for a world free of high-risk roads.

 Road Assessment Programme partnerships are now active in more than 100 countries worldwide.
-More than 1,000,000 km of roads have been assessed and iRAP data has helped make over US$75 billion of road investment safer.
-Star Rating assessments are currently completed using specially commissioned video surveys or, where available and recent enough, Street View or similar public image data.
+After assessing more than 1,000,000 km of roads, iRAP data helps make over US$75 billion of road investment safer. iRAP and partners are currently completing Star Rating assessments using specially commissioned video surveys or, where available and recent enough, Street View or similar public image data.

-Source road attribute, traffic flow, and speed data to the iRAP global standard and map the safety performance and Star Rating of more than 100 million km’s of road worldwide
+Source road attribute, traffic flow, and speed data and map the safety performance and Star Rating.
+This applies to more than 100 million km of road worldwide.

 Produce repeatable road infrastructure key performance indicators that can form the basis of annual performance tracking